Jacob Nottingham: Milwaukee Brewers

 On February 12, 2016, the Athletics traded Nottingham and Bubba Derby to the Milwaukee Brewers for Khris Davis.
 Nottingham spent 2016 with the Biloxi Shuckers where he hit .234 with 11 home runs and 37 RBIs.
 After the season, the Brewers assigned Nottingham to the Salt River Rafters of the Arizona Fall League.
 Nottingham returned to Biloxi in 2017 where he struggled, batting only .209 with nine home runs and 48 RBIs in 101 games.
 The Brewers added him to their 40-man roster after the 2017 season.

-Nottingham began the 2018 season with the Colorado Springs Sky Sox of the Class AAA Pacific Coast League.
+Nottingham began the 2018 season with the Colorado Springs Sky Sox of the Triple-A Pacific Coast League.
 The Brewers promoted him to the major leagues on April 16, 2018.
 Nottingham finished the year with 4 hits in 20 at-bats.
+With Colorado Springs, he hit .281/.347/.528.

-He began the 2019 season in AAA with the San Antonio Missions, but was recalled from AAA on May 16, 2019.
+He began the 2019 season with the San Antonio Missions, but was recalled from Triple-A on May 16, 2019.
 On May 17, in a game against the Atlanta Braves, he hit his first career home run.
 On the year, Nottingham only registered 6 at-bats, getting 2 hits including his first MLB home run off of Josh Tomlin of the Atlanta Braves.
 Nottingham appeared in a career-high 20 games in 2020, hitting .188/.278/.458 with career highs in home runs (4) and RBI (13) in 48 at-bats.

 In the 2020–21 offseason, Nottingham underwent surgery on the radial collateral ligament on his left thumb.
 After spending the beginning of the 2021 season recovering from the surgery, he was designated for assignment by Milwaukee on April 22.
 On April 28, he was claimed off waivers by the Seattle Mariners.
 On May 1, the Mariners designated him for assignment.
 The next day, the Mariners traded him to the Brewers in exchange for cash considerations.
 The Brewers, who were dealing with injuries to starter Omar Narváez and backup Manny Piña, immediately added Nottingham to the active roster.
 In his first at-bat back with Milwaukee, he hit a solo home run off of Los Angeles Dodgers starter Julio Urías.
 In the 8th inning of the same game, he hit a two-run homer off of Mike Kickham, giving him his first career multi-homer game in his return to Milwaukee.
 On May 13, he was again designated for assignment by Milwaukee.